POTS Syndrome – A Firsthand Tale of POTS Symptoms Unnoticed

 Anyone can experience a head-rush from time to time.
 However, individuals with POTS tend to experience this as a regular symptom.
 Most notably with prolonged standing, dehydration, or other environmental factors.

-Firsthand, I experienced this symptom for years even as a kid/teen but a head-rush alone never screamed for medical attention.
+Firsthand, I experienced this symptom for years as a kid/teen but a head-rush alone never screamed for medical attention.
 That is, until things got worse.
 In hindsight, it was a strong indicator of POTS Syndrome.

-Individuals with POTS symptoms, myself included, experience this sensation multiple times in a single day.
-To what extent?
-Oftentimes their vision goes completely black and won’t return until sitting down.
-If forced to remain standing symptoms such as chest pain, palpitations, fainting and loss of balance will be exacerbated.
+Untreated, their vision may go completely black and won’t return before the heart starts racing.
+If forced to remain standing symptoms such as chest pain, palpitations, fainting and loss of balance often follow.

 How To Diagnose Pots Syndrome